Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Introduction

 \section{Introduction}

 Distributed optimization has emerged as a promising framework in machine learning motivated by large-scale data being produced or stored in a network of nodes.
-Due to the popularity of smartphones and their growing computational power, time-varying graphs are increasingly common in modern distributed optimization.
-A typical example is the federated learning \citep{federated20,federated19}, which involves training a global statistical model from data stored on millions of mobile devices.
+Due to the popularity of smartphones and their growing computational power, time-varying graphs are increasingly common in modern distributed optimization, where the communication links in the network may vary with time, and the devices may not be active all the time such that the network may be even unconnected at each time.
+A typical example is federated learning \citep{federated20,federated19}, which involves training a global statistical model from data stored on millions of mobile devices.
 The physical constraints on each device typically result in only a small fraction of the devices being active at once, and it is possible for an active device to drop out at a given time \citep{federated-system}.
-Challengingly, the communication links in the network may vary with time, and at each time the network may be even unconnected.
 Although centralized network is the predominant topology in most machine learning systems, such as TensorFlow, decentralized network has been a potential alternative because it reduces the high communication cost on the central server \citep{liu-2017}.
 This motivates us to study decentralized optimization over time-varying graphs.
 In this paper, we consider the following convex optimization problem:

 where the local objective functions $f_{(i)}$ are distributed separately over a network of nodes.
 The network is mathematically represented as a sequence of time-varying graphs $\{\mathcal{G}^0,\mathcal{G}^1,...\}$, and each graph instance $\mathcal{G}^k$ consists of a fixed set of agents $\mathcal{V}=\{1,...,m\}$ and a set of time-varying edges $\mathcal{E}^k$.
 Agents $i$ and $j$ can exchange information at time $k$ if and only if $(i,j)\in\mathcal{E}^k$.
 Each agent $i$ privately holds a local objective $f_{(i)}$, and makes its decision only based on the local computations on $f_{(i)}$ and the local information received from its neighbors.
 The local objective functions are assumed to be smooth.
 We consider both strongly convex and nonstrongly convex objectives in this paper.